-As of December 31, 2020, we held securities classified as available for sale with a fair value of \$224.3 million, a decrease of \$24.5 million from \$248.8 million at December 31, 2019.
-The decrease is primarily attributable to decreases of \$40.0 million, \$24.7 million, and \$10.3 million of corporate bonds, U.S. Government Agency obligations, and mortgage-backed securities, respectively.
-These decreases were partially offset by \$46.9 million and \$5.3 million increases in CLO securities and state and municipal securities, respectively.
 Our available for sale CLO portfolio consists of investment grade positions in high ranking tranches within their respective securitization structures.
-As of December 31, 2020, the Company determined that all impaired available for sale securities experienced a decline in fair value below their amortized cost basis due to noncredit-related factors.
-Therefore, the Company carried no ACL at December 31, 2020.
+As of December 31, 2021, the Company determined that all impaired available for sale securities experienced a decline in fair value below their amortized cost basis due to noncredit-related factors.
+Therefore, the Company carried no ACL at December 31, 2021.
 Our available for sale securities can be used for pledging to secure FHLB borrowings and public deposits, or can be sold to meet liquidity needs.

-As of December 31, 2020, we held securities classified as held to maturity with an amortized cost, net of ACL, of \$5.9 million, a decrease of \$2.5 million from \$8.4 million at December 31, 2019.
-The decrease in amortized cost, net of ACL, was primarily driven by a \$2.0 million increase in the required ACL during the year ended December 31, 2020.
-See previous discussion of Credit Loss Expense related to our held to maturity securities for further details regarding the nature of these securities and the required ACL at December 31, 2020.
+As of December 31, 2021, we held securities classified as held to maturity with an amortized cost, net of ACL, of \$4.9 million, a decrease of \$1.0 million from \$5.9 million at December 31, 2020.
+The decrease in amortized cost, net of ACL, was primarily driven by paydowns throughout the year.
+See previous discussion of Credit Loss Expense related to our held to maturity securities for further details regarding the nature of these securities and the required ACL at December 31, 2021.